-- On these hunts we use our horses to get to prime Glassing & hunting areas, If you are afraid of horses or Heights these hunts are Not for you, we put our clients on our best & proven mounts to asure there safty.
+On these hunts we use our horses to get to prime glassing & hunting areas, if you are afraid of horses or heights these hunts are not for you.
+We put our clients on our best & most proven mounts to assure there safety.
 We use the horses to cover distances and to go up in elevation where the terrain permits to save on your legs.
-We do require our clients to walk there mounts down hill as it saves on our horses front ends.
+We do require our clients to walk their mounts down hill as it saves on our horses front ends.

-- – We hunt on public land on the Payette National Forrest and we can Not garuntee that we will not run in to other hunters, although using the horses we can typically get away from most other DIY’s
+- We hunt on public land on the Payette National Forrest and we can not gurantee that we will not run in to other hunters, although using the horses we can typically get away from most other DIY’s

-Our Archery hunts start August 30th through September 30th, In our early Archery hunts depending on the sign our guides are seeing we either do them from our place in Yellow Pine where you have your own cabin and we Drive ( 40 to 60 Minutes ) to different trail heads, we may go on foot or use horses to get to where we have been seeing sign.
-Our early hunts can be challanging depending on the weather, we recomend doing these hunts as a Elk, Bear,& Wolf combo as the Mule Deer can be hard that time of year, you can bring a rifle for bear and wolf and have your guide pack it in case you get an opprotunity to harvest one.
+Our Archery hunts start August 30th through September 30th.
+In our early archery hunts, depending on the signs our guides are seeing, we either do them from our backcountry camp or the Buckhorn Outfitter Headquarters in Yellow Pine.
+In Yellow Pine you have your own cabin and we drive ( 40 to 60 Minutes ) to different trail heads, we may go on foot or use horses to get to where we have been seeing sign.
+Our early hunts can be challenging depending on the weather, we recommend doing these hunts as a Elk, Bear & Wolf combo as the Mule Deer can be hard that time of year, you can bring a rifle for bear and wolf and have your guide pack it in case you get an opportunity to harvest one.

 Non-Hunter Fee $2,000

 Prices Do Not Include :

 Rental vehicels to & from airport

 Taxes 6% Idaho sales Tax & 3% Federal Use Tax